bahui80/MarsRovers/Readme.md

 Test Input: 5 5 1 2 N LMLMLMLMM 3 3 E MMRMMRMRRM

 Expected Output: 1 3 N 5 1 E

+## HOW TO RUN

+Import maven project in Eclipse and click on Run with the previous explained parameters.

+Or run in the root project run:
+$ mvn clean package

+The MarsRovers.jar will be located in target/.
+To run the jar run:
+$ java -jar MarsRovers.jar [x-plateau] [y-plateau] ([x-rover] [y-rover] [rover-direction] [rover-commands])+